WHAT ARE YOU INTO?

 Here you have more pictures to help you with the vocabulary.

-Learning the vocabulary for hobbies and interests Hobbies and interests on a CV game developer, graphics designer or as a shop assistant at your local games shop!
+Hobbies and interests on a CV game developer, graphics designer or as a shop assistant at your local games shop!
 The rule of thumb is only to include activities that contribute and strengthen the application.
 If you cannot draw this valid connection then do not include those activities.

 Let’s be frank.
 A CV is a highly professional business document and it is NO place to talk about your hobbies or your personal interests… right?!